Roasted Potato Marinara

 What is Roasted Potato Marinara?

-Roasted Potato Marinara happens to be the BEST tasting potatoes in the world!
+• They happen to be the best-tasting potatoes in the world.

 1. Preheat the oven to 375 degrees F (190C).

 2. Place all ingredients into a large roasting pan.
-Toss the potatoes, using your hands until all potatoes are well coated with onions, tomatoes, seasonings, and olive oil.
+Toss the potatoes, using your hands (or with 2 large wooden spoons) until all potatoes are well coated with onions, tomatoes, seasonings, and olive oil.

-3. Bake or Roast for about 1/2 hour, turning the potatoes once, then continue to bake or roast for an additional 20 to 30 minutes, or until the potatoes are golden brown and tender to the fork.
-If you like crispy potatoes, then use the “roast” dial on your oven.
+3. Roast for about 1/2 hour.
+Then turn the potatoes once, and continue to roast for an additional 20 to 30 minutes, or until the potatoes are golden brown and tender to the fork.
+NOTE: If you like them to be “crispy potatoes” – then leave them in a few minutes longer.

 Our roasted potato marinara makes an awesome side dish that goes perfectly with any of these recipes for dinner: